 “To read all of that old work, to hear those voices—it was just really exciting,” Brown says.
 “It gave me a strong sense of community.
 It made me feel proud to be a Duck—to see that I’m a part of history at the University of Oregon.”

-Matt Cooper is managing editor for Oregon Quarterly.
+–By Matt Cooper, managing editor for Oregon Quarterly.